-The High Efficiency Particulate Air, or HEPA, filter, was developed to keep scientists safe from radiation as they built an atomic bomb during World War II.
+The High Efficiency Particulate Air, or HEPA, filter, was developed to keep scientists safe from radiation as they worked on an atomic bomb during World War II.
 Today these filters are regularly used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the model.
-This rating indicates how successfully a filter can remove pollutants from the air.
+This rating indicates how effectively a filter can remove pollutants from the air.

 Media air cleaners are sturdier than basic air filters.
 They’re often four to five times wider—or more.
 This barrier fits closely against your HVAC equipment.